🍷 Exclusive Deals Active — Save Up to $100 on Your First Shipment | See All Deals →

 By: Best Wine Club Reviews Editorial Team

 Someone asked me recently which sparkling wine is “the best.”
-My answer is that it’s the wrong question, in the same way asking which knife is best doesn’t make sense without knowing whether you’re filleting fish or spreading butter.
+My answer is that it’s the wrong question — like asking which knife is best without knowing whether you’re filleting fish or spreading butter.
 Champagne, Prosecco, and Cava are three genuinely different products that happen to share the property of being fizzy.
-The right one depends on the occasion.

 How Champagne Gets Its Character